Nroulston/Nroulston.github.io/_posts/2020-07-23-3_things_i_learned_when_making_my_first_sinatra_app.markdown

 	   end
 ```

-So instead of doing the above use the methods that ActiveRecord provides.
+So instead of doing the above, use the methods that ActiveRecord provides.
 ```
 unless current_user.brew_logs.empty?
   current_user.brew_logs.select(:recipe_id).distinct.each do |log|